richard-porter/ai-collaboration-field-guide/cross-domain-forecasting-taxonomy.md

 **The critical insight:** You are not forecasting the outcome — you are forecasting the market’s error.
 If the market has already priced in everything you know, you have no edge.
 The forecaster’s job is to find what the consensus missed, not to confirm what it already believes.

 **The honest failure:** A forecaster with no edge should not forecast.
 The discipline of identifying your edge — and refusing to bet when you don’t have one — is the most important cognitive move gambling developed and academia has not adopted.

+**The CVP connection:** Operation 4a’s core discipline — detecting where the consensus is structurally wrong — maps directly onto the Content Veracity Protocol.
+The CVP asks, for any AI-generated claim: where is the AI’s confidence higher than its information warrants?
+That is Kelly’s question applied to epistemic claims rather than probability bets.
+The AI’s “line” is its expressed confidence.
+The CVP’s job is to find where that line is mispriced — where the AI is treating an ASSERTED or GENERATED claim as VERIFIED, or where it is applying a low-precision operation (pattern matching) to a question that requires high-precision reasoning (causal modeling).
+The CVP is a value-betting framework for epistemology: find the gap between expressed confidence and warranted confidence, and refuse to accept claims where that gap is large.
+This is why the CVP maps to 4a in the Sovereign Thinking Tools table rather than to a verification operation — it is not checking facts, it is detecting mispriced certainty.

 **Where it fails:** When you become large enough to move the line.
 The price-taker assumption breaks down for sophisticated actors whose bets shift the consensus they were trying to beat.